dmytri/cabinet/README_BDA.md

 ## Summary
-A **BDA Cabinet** orchestrates the deployment, testing, and monitoring of your target application via Behavior‑Driven Automation.
+A **BDA Cabinet** orchestrates the deployment, testing, and monitoring of your target application via Behavior‑Driven Automation

 ## Glossary
 - **BDA**: Behaviour Driven Automation.
 Self-describing and self-testing automation using Gherkin Scenarios